The-OpenROAD-Project-Attic/Resizer/README.md

         -version           show version and exit
-        -no_init           do not read .sta init file -no_splash         do not show the license splash at startup cmd_file           source cmd_file and exit
+        -no_init           do not read .sta init file -no_splash         do not show the license splash at startup -exit              exit after reading cmd_file
+	cmd_file           source cmd_file
 ```

 Resizer looks for the files POWV9.dat and PORT9.dat in ../etc relative
 to the executable when it starts.

-Resizer sources the TCL command file ~/.resizer and enters interactive
+Resizer sources the TCL command file ~/.resizer unless the command
-command mode unless the command line option -no_init is specified.
+line option -no_init is specified.

+Resizer then sources the command file cmd_file.
+Unless the -exit
+command line flag is specified it enters and interactive TCL command
+interpreter.

 The resizer is run using TCL scripts.
 All OpenSTA commands are available.
-Addtional commands are
+Addtional commands are shown below.

 * read_lef filename
 * read_def filename